PhilippMundhenk/kapps/README.md

 # kapps
 kapps is a rudimentary app framework for Kindles with E Ink displays, such as the Kindle Touch, among many others.
 These devices run Linux and, with a jailbreak, can be made to run any software.
 This framework is based on a combination of Python and web technologies, allowing the implementation of applications, or apps, with or without graphical user interface (GUI).
 By providing a framework for communication between apps and the GUI, as well as defining a basic package format, apps can be easily loaded, and communicate with each other, as well as the GUI.

-Not that this project is still in a very early stage, I might gradually extend it based on my needs and possible requests.
+Note that this project is still in a very early stage, I might gradually extend it based on my needs and possible requests.
 I welcome any contributions.

 ## Motivation